 When sync involves a download, edits are returned to the client.
 Clients are to apply the edits to the local database.
 Clients can set the data format of the edits to be either JSON or SQLite.

-If the data format is SQLite, responses are always returned via URL with the attachments embedded in the response.
+If the data format is SQLite, responses are always returned by a URL with the attachments embedded in the response.

 The edits included in the download are determined based on the criteria defined when setting up the sync.
 For consistency, it is also recommended that clients upload edits based on the same criteria.
 The server, however, will apply edits provided by the client that are outside the criteria.

 Clients can run sync with an asynchronous process.
-When a process is run asynchronously, clients periodically check to see if the process is complete as it's running.
+When a process is run asynchronously, clients periodically check to determine whether the process is complete as it's running.
 When complete, clients can get the result.
-Running a process in this mode is recommended when server timeouts are a concern.
+Running a process in this mode is recommended when server time-outs are a concern.

 Updates to the replica metadata are also returned during sync.
 Clients are required to persist the metadata updates locally.
 These updates ensure that the next sync operation returns the appropriate response.